-Innovative, off-road wheelchairs hit the US marketDecember 14th, 2012 in Health /
+Innovative, off-road wheelchairs hit the US marketDecember 14th, 2012 by Elaine Bible in Health /

 San Francisco resident Brian Tsai is one of the first U.S. customers to use a RoughRider wheelchair.

 The rugged, low-cost wheelchairs designed by SF State's Whirlwind Wheelchair program have helped thousands of people in developing countries.
 Now they're available in the U.S., where they are opening up new territory for American wheelchair-riders, from hiking trails and beaches to snow-covered ground.

 Whirlwind Wheelchair's flagship "RoughRider" wheelchair uses off-road mountain bike wheels and helps people in Third World countries travel across rough terrain, such as muddy village paths and potholed streets.
 The product has already provided independence and mobility to disabled people in more than 40 developing countries, including earthquake survivors in Haiti.

 After recently gaining FDA approval, the RoughRider wheelchair is now for sale in the United States.

 San Francisco resident Brian Tsai was one of Whirlwind Wheelchair's first U.S. customers.

 "My RoughRider takes me places I want to go and allows me to live my life with more freedom and comfort," said Tsai, who has tried various different wheelchair models since he began using a wheelchair in 2003.

 "Now, I'm no longer limited to smooth pavement," he said.
 "I can travel over dirt and grass, and can do things I couldn't do before like accepting an invitation to a picnic."